 Cognitive behavioral therapy is useful for people suffering from mental health conditions by helping them to change their unhelpful thinking habits, feelings and behaviours by using different techniques such as reality testing and Cognitive behavioral therapy restructuring as well as practical self-help strategies, which are designed to bring about positive and immediate changes in the person’s quality of life.

 EMDR (Eye Movement Desensitization and Reprocessing) is an evidence-based psychotherapy that enables people to heal from the symptoms and emotional distress that are the result of disturbing life experiences.
 EMDR is an eight phased treatment where eye movements (or other bilateral stimulation such as tapping) are used as one part of treatment.
 EMDR facilitates the accessing and processing of disturbing memories and life experiences to bring these to an adaptive resolution.
 After successful EMDR treatment, the related emotional distress is relieved, negative beliefs are reformulated, and physiological arousal is reduced.
 It is believed that the process is similar to the biological mechanisms involved in Rapid Eye Movement (REM) sleep and as such EMDR activates a natural healing process for the client.

 EMDR therapy is recognized worldwide as an effective form of treatment for trauma.
 EMDR therapy can also be effective in treating the “everyday” memories that are the reason people have low self-esteem, feelings of powerlessness, and all the myriad problems that bring them to therapy.
-Offered by Psychologist Anu.

 POSITIVE PSYCHOLOGY THERAPIES